Sindhuinti/Netflix---clone/README.md

-# Netflix---clone
+# Netflix-clone
-A project  website made as a front end clone of netflix website [view demo](https://sindhuinti.github.io/Netflix---clone/)
+A website made with html, css and bootstrap that looks like Netflix website.
+[view demo](https://sindhuinti.github.io/Netflix---clone/)